Nandhakumarpro/ls-task/README.md

 ### Already one user existing. you can use following creds too ,
 ### username :  test
 ### password : testDJ
+### Git ignoring empty dirs . so before test the code directories named  Images , test need to be created under ls-task/ .
+###